LidoFen/Cineglobo/README.md

 https://cineglobo.000webhostapp.com/

+Template made by HTML Codex, edited by me

 As part of a given assignment for vacations, the online version is slightly different to prevent unwanted registos and to connect to the now hosted DB: